Creeping Phlox, Mounding Phlox: Easy To Grow Perennial Plants

 Spider mites are a common pest on both creeping phlox varieties and mounding tall phlox varieties.
 To prevent spider mites on phlox, a thorough spraying of neem oil on all plant surfaces will take them out.
 This also works well against aphids, which are another very common pest on phlox.

 The phlox plant bug, Lopidea davisi, is a highly-specialized pest.
 Feeding primarily on the sap of phlox, it can cause spotting and stippling on leaves, later developing into to browning and plant death.
-It’s advised to try to prevent the bug’s appearance by using an insecticidal soap like Safer Soap and by cleaning up plant litter or dead stems.
-If your bed is already infested, this red and black insect can be killed with the use of a pyrethrin spray such as Safer Brand Yard & Garden Spray.
+It’s advised to try to prevent the bug’s appearance by using an insecticidal soap and by cleaning up plant litter or dead stems.
+If your bed is already infested, this red and black insect can be killed with the use of a pyrethrin spray.

 Snails and slugs may also take shelter in and around your phlox.
 While these cause minimal damage to the phlox itself other than a few nibbled leaves, they can cause damage to other plants in your garden.
-Sprinkle some Garden Safe Slug & Snail Bait around and through your phlox patch to deter these common pests.
+Sprinkle some slug and snail bait around and through your phlox patch to deter these common pests.

 One of the most common diseases to hit phlox is powdery mildew.
 This is especially true in areas that have hot, humid summer conditions.
 You can control this by applying neem oil to all plant surfaces.
 Planting mildew-resistant cultivars is also an option, as there are a number of them available now.